boblsturm/aimusicgenerationchallenge2022/README.md

 6. _Stage 3_ Each judge will present to the other judges the best tunes from their collections, and together will decide which are the best reel (or to award no prize).

 The evaluation of tune titling systems and artificial judges will be announced later.

+## Why?
+This challenge has three aims:
+1. to promote meaningful approaches to evaluating music Ai;
+2. to see how music Ai research can benefit from traditional music, and how traditional music can benefit from music Ai research;
+3. to facilitate discussions about the ethics of music Ai research applied to traditional music practices.

 ## Frequently Asked Questions
 1. "Where can I get data?"
 The 360 reels in O'Neill's 1001 are tunes 456-805 available [here](http://john-chambers.us/~jc/music/book/ONeills/1001/).